Stewart Wolpin – gadgets, gizmos and geegaws13 August 2018

 So I think there are a lot of use case scenarios that you and I can sit here to come up with, but I think there’s going to be a lot of unintended consequences, and in many cases, it’s the unintended consequences that tend to drive the technologies, what you would know as the killer app.
 Something that somebody thinks of that nobody else thought of but is very particular to that technology.
 What that is in this case, I don’t know yet, but there are a lot of smart engineers out there who will see the technology and go, “Oh,” in sort of an “if” situation.
 “If I can do this, then why can’t I do that?”
 And there’s always those leaps that happen when you have these kinds of foundational changes.

-Yuval: So let’s talk about standards because by now we’ve mentioned it a couple times.
+Yuval: So let’s talk about standards because by now we’ve mentioned it a couple of times.
 You could go in a couple different ways.
-One is an all out standard competition.
+One is an all-out standard competition.
 VHS versus Betamax.
 HDDVD versus BluRay, where you have completely incompatible systems, and the second thing could be more like the seven ISO layers for communication standards.
-So you and I may be opening a web page, and we both use HTTP protocol, but two or three layers underneath, one might be using WiFi and the other might be using 5G and a third person might be using a dial – up connection to physically get the bits from one place to the other.
-So you could envision, “Well, there’s going to be I – R technology and there could be some R – F power, and there could be different physical ways to get the power, but once the power is there, then things like what device is connected, how much power does it need, what’s the battery level?
-These could potentially be agreed on in an early stage.
+So you and I may be opening a web page, and we both use HTTP protocol, but two or three layers underneath, one might be using WiFi and the other might be using 5G and a third person might be using a dial-up connection to physically get the bits from one place to the other.
+So you could envision, “Well, there’s going to be I – R technology and there could be some RF power, and there could be different physical ways to get the power, but once the power is there, then things like what device is connected, how much power does it need, what’s the battery level?
+These could potentially be agreed on at an early stage.
 Where do you think the standards issue is going?

 It’s like if it had two versions of WiFi.
 That would never work because WiFi would never spread.
 It would never spread.
 You could have different versions of WiFi, but as long as the product was overall WiFi, it worked.
 If it was A, B, D, G, it still worked somehow, and that’s what needs to happen in the wireless power.
 They could be different versions of it, but as long as I can access one of them and not have to install two or three or four different systems to satisfy my customer needs, then I’m happy.
 And the customer’s happy.